Cost to Build a Custom Home in Wisconsin in 2023

 • Home costs can vary dramatically based on location, as labor expenses differ from state to state and even city to city.
 A prime example is the difference between the cost of a home in Texas versus one in Wisconsin.

-• If you compare the price of a house from five years ago to the same home today, you would notice a substantial increase in cost.
+• If you compare the price of a house from five years ago to the same home today, you will notice a substantial increase in cost.

 Additional Costs Of Building A House In Wisconsin